What Is CAN Bus?

 How to Log CAN Bus Data

-However, only 3 are practically relevant in most data logging scenarios:
+Of the 8 CAN elements, only 3 are relevant in most CAN logging scenarios:

 The CAN ID, the Control and the Data field.

-For example, in a car you'll find an OBD2 connector under the steering wheel - connecting your logger to this will allow you to record the raw CAN bus data.
+In your car, for example, you'll find an OBD2 connector under the steering wheel - connecting your logger to this lets you record raw CAN data incl.
+OBD2 data.

-Check this ~1 min explainer video for the CLX000 to see how a CAN data logger & interface works
+Check this ~1 min explainer to see how a CAN logger works

-Indeed, below is an example log file from a car using the CLX000:
+Below is an example raw OBD2 log file from a car (Audi A4), logged using the CL2000.

 If you check out the raw CAN bus data sample above, you'll probably notice something: